Skip to content

 Core explains.
 Demos persuade.
 Artwork gives the same content a point of view.

-A type can change several parts of the system at once:
+A blueprint can change several parts of the system at once:

 Editor shapeWhich configurator, required fields, asset choices, role restrictions, and package fields appear in admin.